elunna/nerfhack-changelog/README.md

 * Reduced weight of beartraps to 50 aum (xNetHack)
 * Reduced weight of pick-axe to 75 aum (SLASH'EM)
 * Reduced weight of potions to 10 aum
+* Reduced weight of crystal balls to 100 aum
+* Increased weight of towels to 22 aum
 * Increased the prices of many magical tools
 * magic lamps have been removed and replaced by magic candles.